Nancy McGuire | Chemist Profiles

 Nancy McGuire will be the first to admit that her career has been a long, winding journey.
 After obtaining her B.S., she began her career as a lab technician at a company in her hometown, but eventually grew bored with the repetitive nature of the job, and decided that a career in research would be more interesting and rewarding.

 After earning her Ph.D. at Arizona State University, she then embarked on a remarkable career journey that ultimately led her to become a freelance science communicator.
 At several points along the way, she experienced an all-too-common setback, when her position was eliminated or significantly reduced.
-Over time, she moved from post-doctoral fellowships at the Los Alamos National Laboratory and Texas A&M University to lab science positions at Union Carbide and Dow Chemical.
-She did writing and editing as a government contractor with the U.S. Environmental Protection Agency, the Office of Naval Research, and the Army Research Laboratory.
+Over time, she moved from post-doctoral fellowships at the Los Alamos National Laboratory and Texas A&M University to lab science positions at Union Carbide Corporation and The Dow Chemical Company.
+She did writing and editing as a government contractor with the U.S. Environmental Protection Agency, the Office of Naval Research, and the U.S. Army Research Laboratory.
 She was even a magazine and web editor at the American Chemical Society.

 As her career progressed, McGuire continued to build a widening network of associates and colleagues.
 Many of her connections were important for professional reasons, and several times, her colleagues alerted her to new opportunities to pursue as her current jobs were ending.
 Even more remarkable, McGuire built her network despite being a self-described introvert.
 Today, she’s found that writing about science topics on a freelance basis satisfies her needs in ways that none of her previous positions did.